mvolkmann/blog/src/warp.md

 To navigate to the new bookmarked block, press option-down-arrow.

+Block bookmarks are not saved across sessions.
+This may be a bug.

 ## Command Palette

 To quickly find and execute a Warp command (not a shell command),